Spring 2026 Art History

 Intro to Museum & Exhibition

 3 hours.
 Field trips required at a nominal fee.
-Creative Arts, and Individual and Society course.
+UIC GE Creative Arts, and UIC GE Individual and Society course.
 To be properly registered, students must enroll in one Lecture and one Discussion.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method